jamesshore/livestream/README.md

 This example code is used in my [Twitch.tv livestream](https://www.twitch.tv/jamesshorelive).
 See the individual episodes for more information.
 The episode archive is [available here](https://www.jamesshore.com/Blog/Lunch-and-Learn/).

-This Week's Challenge (2 June 2020): Microservices Without Mocks (Part I)
+This Week's Challenge (9 June 2020): Microservices Without Mocks (Part II)
 ---------------------

 Create a microservice that serves the lucrative new ROT13-as-a-Service (RaaS) industry.
 Test-drive it, but don't use mocks (or spies) or broad integration tests.
 The API is up to you.

-Part I: Start the server.
-When it starts, write "Server started on port XXX" to command line.
+Part I (done): Start the server.
+When it starts, write "Server started on port XXX" to the command line.
 Don't handle requests yet.

+Part II (this week): Respond to requests.
+When a request is received, write "Request received" to the command line.
+Respond with status code 501 (Not Implemented) and the text "Not yet implemented".

 The Thinking Framework